drewmcneely/adjoint1b/blogpost/blogpost.md

 We sometimes call this a graph state because it works the exact same way for sets: the graph of a function $f:X\rightarrow Y$ is the set of tuples $\{ (x, f(x)) : x\in X\}$.
 The appearance of $x$ twice means that it must have been passed through a copy map, and the tuple $(-, f(-))$ represents the map $\mathrm{id}\times f$.

-#### Delete Map (Nico)
+#### Delete Map

-In probability theory: marginalization.
+In probability theory, the delete maps is known as marginalization.
+Naturality of the deletion maps corresponds to normalization of Markov kernels.

-In information processing:deleting information seems desirable (even though impossible in quantum information theory)
+More generally speaking, deleting information seems desirable  in a framework for information processing (even though it's impossible in quantum information theory).
+Naturality of $\mathrm{del}$, i.e. terminality of $I$, means that deleting an output of a process deletes the whole process.

-Why should it be natural?
-Equivalently, why should the tensor unit be terminal?
-In this sense, why should del be compatible with the monoidal structure?

-* This corresponds to normalization
-* Deleting an output of a process deletes the whole process
-* Omitting this leads to CD-categories
-* leads to weak products.
+As seen above (section on Kleisli categories), this allows for *weak products*; this is the category theoretic description of uncertainty, in contrast to *determinism* of cartesian monoidal categories.

 ### Important Markov categories